EDAMGHY/react-component-generator/README.md

 com-react card
 ```

-This command will generate a `Card.js` File inside the `src/` folder of the react project.
+This command will generate a `Card.js` File and Open It. inside the `src/` folder of the react project.

 ---